jgujerry/python-virtual-environments/README.md

 * It is completely shell-agnostic and thus works on bash, zsh, fish, powershell, etc.
 * It is invoked starting with `pew` in commands.

-I am Ubuntu and MacOS user with zsh, and I personally like the command style and syntax of `virtualenvwrapper`, and have been using it for years.
+As a zsh user under both Ubuntu and MacOS, I personally like the command style and syntax of `virtualenvwrapper`, like `mkvirtualenv`, `rmvirtualenv`.
-There is no reason for me to switch from `virtualenvwrapper` to `pew` yet.
+And I have been using it for years, there is no reason for me to switch from `virtualenvwrapper` to `pew` yet.
 But again, both of them are great, the choice depends on your work environment and personal flavor.

 #### 4. [In progress...]